Skip to content

 • File paths

-The TUI is split into three panes:
+The main TUI is split into four panes:

-• Sidebar — browse collection tree, select requests
+• Sidebar: browse collection tree, select requests

-• Request — inspect and edit the selected request
+• Request: inspect and edit the selected request

 Press Ctrl+L to toggle between stacked (vertical) and side-by-side layout.